MediaArea/MediaConch/Timeline.md

 * December 2016

--- Participation in Experience Workshop and prototype demostration in Berlin.
+-- Participation in Experience Workshop and prototype demostration in Berlin

 * June 2017